Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: World Models (WMs)

-The development of \glspl{wm} centers on learning compact and predictive representations of the environment’s dynamics, enabling agents to reason about future events in a latent space.
-Specifically, \glspl{wm} consist of an \textit{encoder-decoder} paradigm~\cite{ha2018world, lecun2022path, brooks2024opensora, wang2024driving}.
+\textbf{Relations with Cognitive Science:} The development of \glspl{wm} focuses on learning compact, predictive representations of the physical world's dynamics.
+This concept draws inspiration from the human brain's ability to model and predict the physics of the real world \cite{lecun2022path}.
+Cognitive science has proposed predictive brain models to anticipate the evolution of real-world scenarios, such as the procedural and declarative models of Downing (2009) \cite{Downing2009} .
+Svensson et al. (2013) \cite{Svensson2013} apply brain-like “dreaming” to simulate perception-action sequences offline, for simple robotic systems.
+They define mental imagery as the brain's ability to generate and manipulate internal representations of the world, in a dreaming-like process without direct interaction with the environment.
+Similarly, as explained in the next section, \glspl{wm} can dream by generating imagined scenarios (Figure~\ref{fig:wm_overview}), without interacting with the physical world and using their learned representations to predict the future evolution of the environment.

+In a related context, Plebe et al. \cite{Plebe2019imagery,Plebe2020} propose vision autoencoders that emulate neural convergence-divergence patterns of the brain \cite{Meyer2009}, to output long-term predictions of driving scenarios in the form of videos.
+They suggest minimizing the free energy as a training loss function, which is inspired by the Friston's theories \cite{Friston2010} about the brain's operation.
+Similar minimum-free-energy principles are also proposed for the training of \glspl{wm} by LeCun \cite{lecun2022path}.
+For a broader review of bio-inspired cognitive agents in \gls{ad}, the reader can refer to \cite{Plebe_survey_2024}.

+We argue that such cognitive theories will inspire the next generation of \glspl{wm}, which will need to learn generalizable models of the real-world dynamics from limited data. \revB{The timeline of \glspl{wm}' development is shown in Figure~\ref{fig: LLM_timeline}.}

-As illustrated in Figure~\ref{fig:wm_overview}, the \textit{encoder} is used to encode the multimodal input (images, point clouds, 3D occupancy voxels, etc.) into a latent vector.
-Then, the future predictor (\textit{decoder}) predicts the future latent representation based on the latent vector together with the action from the control policy's output.
-When the \gls{wm}'s pre-training is finished, the future predictor can not only be used as a motion prediction model in the testing phase, but can also be used as a tool for ``dreaming'' (i.e., generation) of new scenarios that likely do not exist in the original dataset.
-In this regard, \glspl{wm} can be effectively utilized to generate data that falls outside the original dataset's data distribution.
-This capability is particularly valuable for autonomous driving, where rare but critical scenarios may be underrepresented in collected datasets, yet are crucial for testing the robustness of autonomous driving models.
+\textbf{Architecture and Evolution of World Models:} The architecture of \glspl{wm} is typically based on an \textit{encoder-decoder} paradigm~\cite{ha2018world, lecun2022path, brooks2024opensora, Drive-WM2024}.
+As illustrated in Figure~\ref{fig:wm_overview}, the \textit{encoder} (also called \textit{vision} model \cite{ha2018world}) is used to encode multimodal inputs (images, point clouds, 3D occupancy voxels, etc.) into a latent vector $z_t$.
+Then, the future predictor (\textit{decoder} or \textit{memory} model \cite{ha2018world}) predicts the future latent representation $\tilde{z}_{t+1}$ based on $z_t$ and an \textit{action} provided by a given control policy.
+When the \gls{wm}'s pre-training is finished, the future predictor can be used for both motion prediction and for ``dreaming'' (i.e., generation) of new scenarios, never seen during training.
+In this regard, \glspl{wm} can generate data outside the training data distribution: this is particularly valuable for \gls{ad}, where rare but critical scenarios may be underrepresented in existing datasets, yet are crucial in the validation phase.